micahbaumann/perfect-iframe/README.md

 This software is distributed under the LGPL 3.0 license.
 For more information, read the [LICENSE](https://github.com/micahbaumann/perfect-iframe/blob/main/LICENSE) file.
 In other words, you may use this as you want, just please be respectful and give credit where it is due (this is not legal advice).
 ## Contributing
 Currently, Perfect Iframe is a privately maintained project.
 If you have found any bugs or have any suggestions, please submit them to the [issue tracker](https://github.com/micahbaumann/perfect-iframe/issues).
+## Issues
+If you have found any bugs, please report them to the [issue tracker](https://github.com/micahbaumann/perfect-iframe/issues).